CLINICIAN WELL-BEING

 The inability to raise concerns or learn from mistakes can take a serious toll on providers - eroding their confidence, increasing emotional strain, and making it harder to stay engaged and effective at the bedside.

-A 2024 study published in the Joint Commission Journal on Quality and Patient Safety² found that psychological safety among healthcare workers was directly linked to lower burnout and greater engagement in quality improvement efforts.
+A 2024 study published in the Joint Commission Journal on Quality and Patient Safety² found that psychological safety in healthcare teams³ was directly linked to lower burnout and greater engagement in quality improvement efforts.
 Teams that feel safe communicate more openly, recover from errors faster, and work more cohesively in high-pressure situations.

 Psychological safety enables: